canro91/canro91.github.io/_posts/2020-08-21-HowToConfigureValues.md

 tags: tutorial asp.net csharp
 ---

 ASP.NET Core has brought a lot of new features [compared to ASP.NET Framework](https://canro91.github.io/2020/03/23/GuideToNetCore/), the previous version.
 It has new project files, a dependency container, [a caching layer](https://canro91.github.io/2020/06/29/HowToAddACacheLayer/), among other features.
 Configuration has changed too.
-Let's see how to read and overwrite configuration values with ASP.NET Core.
+Let's see how to read and overwrite configuration values with ASP.NET Core using the Options pattern.

-**To read configuration values in ASP.NET Core, you need to implement the Options pattern.** There is no `ConfigurationManager` class to read configuration values from a `web.config` file.
-ASP.NET Core has introduced json files.
-To implement the Options pattern, you define a configuration class matching the values you want to read from the `appsetttings.json` file and use the default dependency container to receive the read values in your code.
+**To read configuration values in ASP.NET Core, you need to follow the Options pattern.
+To implement it, define a configuration class matching the values you want to read from the appsetttings.json file and use the default dependency container to inject the read values.**

 <figure>
 <img src="https://images.unsplash.com/photo-1589210212007-20415bd621b1?ixlib=rb-1.2.1&q=80&fm=jpg&crop=entropy&cs=tinysrgb&w=800&h=400&fit=crop" alt="Macaroons in the showcase of a pastry shop" />